COPD – Learn about the Common Triggers (risk factors) Causing the Disease

 Other than these lifestyle factors, people with deficiency of alpha-1 antitrypsin are found vulnerable to this respiratory disease.
 Due to this deficiency, the elasticity of lung tissues is badly affected and contributes to COPD.

 Causes of COPD – Other allied health reasons

-These are the common causes of COPD, and sincere effort to eliminate these causes and promoting a healthy lifestyle may help to prevent chronic obstructive pulmonary disease.
-Natural treatments such salt therapy can also prevent COPD by providing a good hygiene over the whole respiratory system and improve breathing.
+These are the common causes of COPD, and efforts to eliminate these factors and promote a healthy lifestyle can aid in preventing chronic obstructive pulmonary disease.
+Natural treatments like salt therapy can also contribute to better respiratory hygiene and improved breathing.